 What precautions is the Academy taking to protect its staff?

-Academy staff who can work remotely will continue to do so, while those whose work requires them to be in the building—such as animal care biologists, engineering staff, guest experience, security, and custodial staff—will be subject to the same daily health self-screening as guests.
+Academy staff who can work remotely will continue to do so, while those whose work requires them to be in the building—such as animal care biologists, engineering staff, guest experience, security, and custodial staff—will be subject to the same daily health self-screening as guests, as well as our vaccination requirement.
 These staff members also continue to remain masked in all back-of-house areas and follow rigorous safety protocols to protect guests, animals, and each other.

 How do I reserve my member tickets?